cydtseng/Haunted-Browser/README.md

 **Test The Project**
 1. Download code base
-2. On your terminal, enter "sudo pip3 install -r requirements.txt"
+2. On your terminal, cd into the folder with the haunted browser project.
+3. Then enter "sudo pip3 install -r requirements.txt"
-3. Then again on your terminal, enter "flask run"
+4. Then enter "flask run"
-4. Copy the url displayed on your terminal onto your browser and start testing!
+5. Copy the url displayed on your terminal onto your browser and start testing!

 **Known Issues**